sailfishos/sailfish-setup/README.md

 ==============

-This package is responsible for creating Sailfish OS specific users and groups on which other packages may depend on.
+This package is responsible for creating Sailfish OS specific users and groups which other packages may depend on.

 Usage
 -----